dubyte/sparkpluggw/doc/DecisionTree.md

-#decisiontreeplay

-it is a place to test the decision tree. when you run it, you will see the representation of the tree, the input and the result after pass the payload to the resolver.
+#Decision tree
+sparkpluggww support metrics and events to know what is an event and what is an event it uses a decision tree.
+To use the decision tree it needs the next two:
+- An attribute map (map[string]interface)
+- A decision tree

+The library with a decision tree loaded receives the attribute map and return the value of the node where the decision tree was left after evaluate it.

 # The library
 The library used for this project is https://github.com/tkanos/go-dtree so all the documentation there is valid here.
 The version is v0.5.0

 # How does it work
 + Define a tree